 The best way to ensure dentures fit and work properly is to clean them daily.
 To keep food particles and stains at bay, your loved one should brush his or her dentures with a product recommended by the dentist.
 Your loved one will also need to brush his or her mouth, remaining teeth, gums, and tongue daily to remove food particles that could cause discomfort.

 Seniors with or without dentures can face a variety of challenges, many of which can be mitigated through professional in-home care.
 When searching for reliable North Coast home care agencies, families want to know their senior loved one will be well taken care of.
 At Home Care Assistance, our expertly trained care workers are available around the clock to assist with tasks around the house, provide transportation to medical appointments and social events, and much more.
-For a free in-home consultation, call us at 1300 LIVE-IN or (02) 6646 3527 today.
+For a free in-home consultation, call us at (02) 6646 3527 today.